jdmazz/OER-ML-paper/README.md

 conda activate oer_research
 ```

 Python 3.12 is required.
-All dependencies are pinned in the `.yml` file.
+The `.yml` file lists the direct dependencies and
+resolves the rest through conda-forge.

 ## Usage